 Urgent Care Lab Services Q&A

-Lab testing is a service needed for patients for routine testing to look for changes in their health and tests help doctors diagnose medical treatments, and monitor diseases.
+Lab testing is a service needed by patients for routine testing to look for changes in their health, and tests help doctors diagnose medical treatments and monitor diseases.
 Priority Urgent Care & Walk-In Clinic offers lab testing.
 Contact us today or book an appointment online.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 What is lab testing?